-Warmer Oceans Could Boost The Toxins In Your Shellfish Dinner
+Warming Oceans Could Boost Dangerous Toxin In Your Shellfish Dinner

 Food For Thought

-Warmer Oceans Could Boost The Toxins In Your Shellfish Dinner
+Warming Oceans Could Boost Dangerous Toxin In Your Shellfish Dinner

 West Coast crab fishermen just ended an 11-day strike over a price dispute.
 But a more ominous and long-term threat to their livelihood may be on the horizon.
 A new study in the Proceedings of the National Academy of Sciences has found a link between warming ocean conditions and a dangerous neurotoxin that builds up in sea life: domoic acid.